Auto1111SDK/Auto1111SDK/README.md

 ## Installation

-We recommend installing Auto 1111 SDK in a virtual environment from PyPI or Conda.
+We recommend installing Auto 1111 SDK in a virtual environment from PyPI.
+Right now, we do not have support for conda environments yet.

 ```bash
 pip3 install auto1111sdk